Old Fashioned Lover Boy

-Alessandro Panzeri, better known by his stage name Old Fashioned Lover Boy, is an Italian singer-songwriter.
-Since his debut in 2015 he has released two full-length studio albums, Our Life Will Be Made of Simple Things (2016) and Bright (2019), and shared stages with Paolo Nutini., Wild Nothing, Andy Shauf, Scott Matthew, Hurts and Micah P. Hinson.
+Alessandro Panzeri (born 28 June 1984), better known by his stage name Old Fashioned Lover Boy, is an Italian singer-songwriter.
+Since his debut in 2015 he has released two full-length studio albums, Our Life Will Be Made of Simple Things (2016) and Bright (2019), and shared stages with Paolo Nutini, Wild Nothing, Andy Shauf, Scott Matthew, Hurts and Micah P. Hinson.